grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Mathematicians don't want to be like: "proof of running time: go get Alice's computer, then run the algorithm ten times.
 It will take an average of 2 minutes when n = 10000, with a standard deviation of 1.1."

 Also, it's more work to deterine how an algorithm *scales* when doing purely empirical measurement.
 You have to take multiple measurements to determine exponents, plus additional measurements to get a feel for how much they vary.

-It's a decent amount of work doing *proper* empirical measurement.
+Doing high quality empirical benchmarks is surprisingly involved.

 <div class="footnote">
 * unless you're hosting an unsecure SSH or something.